List of Family Matters characters: Recurring characters

-Introduced in season six's "Par For the Course," Captain Savage is Carl's loudmouthed third boss who is much more obnoxious than Murtaugh.
+Introduced in season six's "Par For the Course," Captain Savage is Carl's loudmouthed third boss who is more obnoxious than Murtaugh.
 As revealed in "Midterm Crisis," his fiancée Lois works as a stripper, although he is not too happy when Carl tells him about it as he already knew.
 Savage and Urkel are revealed to be members of the same cheese club.